 All of the above have made it possible for many physicians and implant manufacturers to claim that there is no hard data connecting implants to any specific illness.
 With breast implant associated anaplastic large cell lymphoma (BIA-ACLC) in the breast, all of this has changed.
 That’s what is both wonderful and frustrating about medicine.
 Today’s information and recommendations may become obsolete tomorrow in the face of new facts.
 It is the basis of what is called evidence-based medicine and is, or should be, the rationale for all medical practice.

 BIA-ALCL is a discrete medical illness with clear diagnostic criteria and pathological findings.
 We know the incidence of ALCL in the breast, in the absence of breast implants, is a near zero one in several million.
-In women with textured implants, this incidence increases to somewhere between one in a thousand for women with Allergan Biocell implants to one in thirty thousand for women with other textured implants.
+In women with textured implants, this incidence increases to somewhere between one in three thousand for women with Allergan Biocell implants to one in thirty thousand for women with other textured implants.
 To date, there has not been a single documented instance of BIA-ALCL in a woman who has only ever had smooth implants.
 Clearly, there is some connection to textured implants.

 Is BIA-ALCL the smoking gun that proves breast implants are toxic, harmful devices and that no one should have them, as some of the more zealous anti-implant advocates suggest?